chef/chef-web-docs/content/resources/bash/_index.md

     typically unique to the environment in which they are run.
 Use `not_if`

     and `only_if` to guard this resource for idempotence.'
-- note:
-    markdown: 'The **bash** script resource (which is based on the **script** resource)

-      is different from the **ruby_block** resource because Ruby code that is

-      run with this resource is created as a temporary file and executed like

-      other script resources, rather than run inline.'
 syntax_description: "A **bash** resource block executes scripts using Bash:\n\n```\
   \ ruby\nbash 'extract_module' do\n  cwd ::File.dirname(src_filepath)\n  code <<-EOH\n\
   \    mkdir -p #{extract_path}\n    tar xzf #{src_filename} -C #{extract_path}\n\